szczyglis-dev/py-gpt/README.md

 - Word .docx documents (docx)
 - XML files (xml)

+and:

+- Image (vision) (jpg, jpeg, png, gif, bmp, tiff, webp)
+- Video/audio (mp4, avi, mov, mkv, webm, mp3, mpeg, mpga, m4a, wav)

+**Note:** To use images as additional context, you must enable the option in settings: `Files and attachments -> Allow images as additional context`.
+Otherwise, only normal vision/handling by the vision model will be active for images.

 The content from the uploaded attachments will be used in the current conversation and will be available throughout (per context).
 There are 3 modes available for working with additional context from attachments:

-- `Full context`: This mode attaches the entire content of the read file to the user's prompt.
+- `Full context`: Provides best results.
+This mode attaches the entire content of the read file to the user's prompt.
 This process happens in the background and may require a large number of tokens if you uploaded extensive content.

 - `Query only`: The indexed attachment will only be queried in real-time using Llama-index.
 This operation does not require any additional tokens, but it may not provide access to the full content of the file 1:1.